grinnellm/SpawnIndex/CONTRIBUTING.md

 Push to your fork and
 [submit a pull request](https://github.com/grinnellm/SpawnIndex/compare/).

-At this point you're waiting on us.
+At this point you'll have to wait.
-We like to at least comment on pull requests within a few days (and, typically, one business day).
+We like to at least comment on pull requests within a few days.
 We may suggest some changes, improvements, or alternatives.

 # Note